haimpi/Endangered-Species/README.md

 Step 4 - I analyzed and vizulazied the data to draw conclusions.

-Step 5 - I tested a few models and checks if I can predict if the animal is endangered and received accuracy of 83%
+Step 5 - I tested a few models and checked if I can predict if the animal is endangered and received accuracy of 83%